dibyendumajumdar/C/docs/ctour.md

 	     mov  R,A1
 ```

-it  is	sufficient to redefine the meaning of `R' after pro-
+it  is	sufficient to redefine the meaning of `R` after pro-
-cessing the `S' which does the multiply.
+cessing the `S` which does the multiply.
 This technique  is
 in fact used; the tables are written in such a way that cor-
 rect code is produced.
 The trouble is	that  the  technique
 cannot	be used in general, because it invalidates the count
 of the number of registers required for an expression.
 Con-
-sider  just `a*b + X' where X is some expression.
+sider  just `a*b + X` where X is some expression.
 The algo-
 rithm assumes that the value of a*b, once computed, requires
 just  one register.
 If there are three registers available,
 and X requires two registers to compute, then  this  expres-
-sion will match a key specifying `%n,e'.
+sion will match a key specifying `%n,e`.
 If a*b is computed
 and left in register 1, then there are, contrary to expecta-
 tions,	no  longer two registers available to compute X, but
 only one, and bad code will be produced.
 To  guard  against